NCAA Football 06: Music

 Prior to the release of NCAA Football 06, the only music featured in the game were fight songs of several major colleges.
 These would play at random, however, the user-selected "favorite team" would always have their fight song played first whenever the game was first started.
 NCAA Football 06 was the first and last to include licensed music to keep the series in uniform with other EA Sports releases such as Madden NFL and the NHL series.
 This format was dropped for NCAA Football 07, with the soundtrack returning to college fight songs.
 However, it was possible to turn off the licensed music and listen to the fight songs in NCAA Football 06.
 The music features mainly college rock, punk and post-punk selections, including Bad Religion, The Clash, NOFX and The Mr. T Experience.
 It is the first NCAA game to feature the option of non-fight songs in the menus.

 Release

 Upon its release, NCAA Football 06 was the best-selling video game for July 2005, occupying both the number 1 and number 2 spots corresponding to the PlayStation 2 and Xbox versions respectively.
+The title also reached the number 6 spot for the list of best-selling video games of 2005.